coderefinery/manuals/governance.md

 In the future:

-- An advisory role could to taken on by some sort of community councilq or board made up of partner representatives and community representatives.
+- An advisory role could to taken on by some sort of community council or board made up of partner representatives and community representatives.

 ## NeIC project